ruixing76/DUCK-code/README.md

     --dropout_gat $dropout \
     --n_epochs 20 \
 ```
-Can adjust the argument `--max_tree_len` if GPU memory is not enough.
+Can adjust the argument `--max_tree_len` if your GPU memory is not enough.

 ### Train BERT+GAT with Comment Tree & Two-Tier Transformer with Comment Chain
 ```